sumowll/BD4H-Bootcamp/web/hadoop-basic.md

 will copy the `input/case.csv` file out HDFS into current working directory using a new name `local_case.csv`.
 If you didn't specify `local_case.csv`, the original name `case.csv` will be kept.

 ## List File Information
 Just like linux `ls` command, `-ls` is the operation to list files and folders in HDFS.
-For example, below command list items in your home directory of HDFS(i.e `/user/your_name/`)
+For example, the following command list items in your home directory of HDFS (i.e `/user/your_name/`)
 ```
 > hdfs dfs -ls
 Found 1 items